JupiterOne-Archives/docs-old/docs/data-model/org-grc.md

     Examples of requirements include: HIPAA §164.310(a)(1)(i), ISO 27001 6.1.3 a, PCI-DSS 8.4.b, or FedRAMP AC-2 (7).

+## Policies, procedures, controls, control policies/configurations, vendors

-### Roughly, you can almost think of an organization’s policies, procedures, and controls to loosely align to the compliance or regulatory standards, sections, and requirements.
+You can think of an organization’s policies, procedures, and controls to loosely align to the compliance or regulatory standards, sections, and requirements.

 **Policies** are high-level statements of management intent; they are written security documents which frequently satisfy external requirements.